Woman using her credit card online

 • What categories of sensitive data do we hold, and why?

-• How do our third-party contracts affect sovereignty risk?
+• How do our third-party contracts and vendor locations affect sovereignty risk?

 • Which storage locations are technically and politically stable?

-• How do we communicate securely across jurisdictions without disruption?
+• How do we maintain secure, authenticated communications across jurisdictions without disruption?

-Ultimately, data sovereignty is not a temporary hurdle but an enduring feature of the global regulatory landscape.
+Ultimately, data sovereignty is now an enduring feature of the global regulatory landscape.

-Businesses that approach it with foresight will not only avoid penalties but also strengthen resilience and trust in the eyes of regulators, partners, and customers alike.
+Businesses that plan ahead, document transfer decisions, and align technical controls with legal bases will strengthen resilience and trust with regulators, partners, and customers alike.

 FAQs